Registration closes on April 23, 2019 at 11:59 Easter Time USA

-Set another Place at the Grownups' Table: Child Participation in Family Disputes Resolution
+Set Another Place at the Grown-Ups' Table: Child Participation in Family Dispute Resolution

 This webinar will: (1) Provide the legal backdrop for child participation in family dispute resolution, (2) describe a variety of methods for incorporating child voice in various dispute resolution processes, (3) discuss the potential drawbacks and benefits of child involvement, (4) present children’s perspectives on the issue of their participation, and (5) suggest measures designed to increase voluntary and safe child participation and move the debate on child participation forward.